Newfield Secondary School

-Newfield Secondary School is a coeducational secondary school with academy status for 11-16-year-old children, in the in the Norton Lees area of the city of Sheffield, South Yorkshire, England.
+Newfield Secondary School is a coeducational secondary school with academy status for 11-16-year-old children, in the Norton Lees area of the city of Sheffield, South Yorkshire, England.
 There are approximately 1,000 students at the school.

 In 2013 the school was sponsored to become an academy as part of its ongoing partnership with King Ecgbert School in Sheffield, with Lesley Bowes assuming the role of executive headteacher.

 Physical aspects of the school

-Newfield shares its location with Talbot Specialist School, a school for students aged 11-19 with special educational needs, and Learn Sheffield.
+Newfield shares its location with Talbot Specialist School, a school for students aged 11–19 with special educational needs, and Learn Sheffield.

 The school has its own private drive from Lees Hall Road which leads on to the grounds.
 The school was originally split between two buildings, known as East Wing and West Wing, which were connected by a short driveway, but these buildings were demolished in the mid-2000s in preparation for the school's major remodel.
 Newfield is now contained in a single building, attached on one side to the Talbot building.
 To the right of the main building are the sports facilities, which including a large grass field, astroturf, and tennis courts.